Lucasfilm Games: Adventure games

 Two sequels to existing franchises, Full Throttle: Hell on Wheels and Sam & Max: Freelance Police, were announced to be in development but these projects were cancelled, in 2003 and 2004 respectively, before the games were finished.
 When the rights to the Sam & Max franchise expired in 2005, the creator of Sam & Max, Steve Purcell, regained ownership.
 He then licensed Sam & Max to Telltale Games to be developed into an episodic game.
-Telltale Games is made up primarily of former LucasArts employees who had worked on the Sam & Max sequel and were let go after the project was canceled.
+Telltale Games was made up primarily of former LucasArts employees who had worked on the Sam & Max sequel and were let go after the project was canceled.

 LucasArts halted adventure game development for the next five years, focusing instead on their Star Wars games.
 They remained silent and did not rerelease their old games on digital distribution platforms, as other studios were doing at the time.
 However, in 2002, the company pledged that at least 50% of its releases would have nothing to do with Star Wars.
 It was not until 2009 that they returned to the genre.
 On June 1, 2009, LucasArts announced both The Secret of Monkey Island Special Edition, a high-definition remake of the original game with revised graphics, music and voice work, and Tales of Monkey Island, a new episodic installment in the Monkey Island series that was developed by Telltale Games.

 Then, on July 6, 2009, they announced that they would be rereleasing a number of their classic games, including Indiana Jones and the Fate of Atlantis and LOOM, on Steam.
 The rereleases were, for the first time, native versions built for Microsoft Windows.
 This was the first time in many years that the studio had offered any support for its classic adventure titles.

 The second game in the Monkey Island series also received a high-definition remake, entitled Monkey Island 2: LeChuck's Revenge Special Edition in 2010.
 Both Monkey Island special edition games were released in a compilation, Monkey Island Special Edition Collection, exclusively in Europe in 2011.

 The release of the unofficial SCUMM virtual machine, ScummVM, has led to something of a resurgence for LucasArts adventure games among present-day gamers.
 Using ScummVM, legacy adventure titles can easily be run on modern computers and even more unusual platforms such as video game consoles, mobile phones and PDAs.